Azure/azure-powershell/src/Synapse/Synapse/help/Update-AzSynapseWorkspace.md

 ```

-This commands set the transparent data encryption protector for a workspace.
+This commands set the transparent data encryption protector for a workspace, and it is using System Assigned Managed Identity to access the Azure Key Vault.

 ### Example 9
 ```powershell